-The Marconi scandal, as a phrase coined in August 1912 by the Eye-Witness a paper founded to oppose the corruption of party politic by Hilaire Belloc and became known as the New Wintness after October 1912.
-The “scandal” was a political‐financial controversy that started with the acceptance of the English Marconi Company’s tender for the construction of a chain of wireless stations “to link up the British Empire”.
-Ministers, Lloyd George, then Chancellor of the Exchequer, among them, were charged with corruption for using inside information in purchasing shares of the American Marconi Company shortly before the tender although the tender had no bearing the American company’s financial success.
-It was Lloyd George’s, Lord of the Exchequer at the time that gave the Unionist the incentive to make the affair into a scandal.
-But the presence of Godfrey Isaacs the general manager of the English Marconi company, brother of Rufus Isaacs (1860-1935), and Herbert Samuel (1870-1953) head of the Post Office committee that gave the semblance for the allegations of a “semitic” conspiracy.
-Cecil Chesterton, and Hilaire Belloc (1870-1953), who have been writing antisemitic attacks before they instigated the Marconi Scandal, yet the venom in this scandal is considered outstanding though the most virulent attack in the New Witness and the Eye Witness were of a small circulation.
-But the accusation gained a hearing in much more respectable quarters who claimed that it “cannot be put aside as a voice too small to be listened to”.
-Kipling’s Gehazi, that was written upon Sir Rufus Isaacs’ appointment as Lord Chief Justice on 21 October 1913 is evidence enough that antisemitic focus was far beyond the Eye-Witness and its readership.
-If the Witness could boast in 1912 of being the only journal to discuss the matter, then, by the following year, it had no justification for a similar claim.
-The examples cited in this study have shown the increasing discussion of the 'Jewish Question' and the journals show growing hostility towards Jews in these years before 1914.
+The Marconi scandal was first coined in August 1912 by the Eye–Witness, a paper founded to oppose the corruption of party politics by Hilaire Belloc and that became known as the New Witness after October 1912.
+The “scandal” was a political‐financial controversy that started with the acceptance of the English Marconi Company’s tender for the construction of a chain of wireless stations “to link up the British Empire.”
+Ministers, including then Chancellor of the Exchequer Lloyd George, were charged with corruption for using inside information in purchasing shares of the American Marconi Company shortly before the tender, despite the tender having no bearing on the American company’s financial success.
+Although Lloyd George gave the Unionists the incentive to make the affair into a scandal, it was the presence of Godfrey Isaacs, general manager of the English Marconi company and brother of Rufus Isaacs (1860–1935), and Herbert Samuel (1870–1953), head of the Post Office committee, who provided the justification for the allegations of a “semitic” conspiracy.
+Cecil Chesterton and Hilaire Belloc (1870–1953) had been writing antisemitic attacks before they instigated the Marconi scandal, yet the malice in this scandal was considered egregious by most standards, even though the most virulent attacks in the New Witness and the Eye–Witness were of a small circulation.
+But the accusations gained a hearing in much more respectable quarters that claimed it “cannot be put aside as a voice too small to be listened to.”
+Kipling’s Gehazi, which was written upon Sir Rufus Isaacs’ appointment as Lord Chief Justice on October 21, 1913, was evidence enough that antisemitism went far beyond the Eye-Witness and its readership.
+If the Witness boasted of being the only journal to discuss the matter in 1912, it had lost the basis for such a claim by the following year.
+The examples cited in this study have shown the increasing discussion of the “Jewish Question,” with papers showing growing hostility toward Jews in the years before 1914.

-The scandal was all over the papers for eighteen months, but it was only in May and June 1913 that a general outcry of corruption erupted when it was discovered that Alexander Murray had purchased American Marconi shares for the account of the Liberal party, but at this point it had little if anything to do with Jews.
-Indeed, Belloc claimed that the incentive was anti-corruption, not anti-Jewish, pointing to the allegations against Lloyd George, but the campaign on the charge of corruption was started against Sir Rufus Isaacs and Herbert Samuel.
-But as in former cases “The Jew” symbolized the Empire, for Belloc and Chesterton the call against corruption was a call against Parliamentary democracy, accusing it for being ruled by an “establishment”, or what was generally conceived as liberal political order.
-The antisemitic character of the attacks on the Jewish ministers was repulsed, because as G. K Chesterton years later, in 1918 wrote, the real issue at heart was “the qualities of our own country”, that would not be allowed to die through such acts of corruption.
+The scandal dominated the papers for eighteen months, but it was only in May and June of 1913 that a general outcry of corruption erupted when it was discovered that Alexander Murray had purchased American Marconi shares for the account of the Liberal Party, although at this point the matter had little, if anything, to do with Jews.
+Indeed, Belloc claimed that the incentive was anti-corruption, not anti-Jewish, pointing to the allegations against Lloyd George, even though the campaign on charges of corruption had been started against Sir Rufus Isaacs and Herbert Samuel.
+But, as in former cases, “The Jew” symbolized the empire.
+For Belloc and Chesterton, the call against corruption was a call against Parliamentary democracy, accusing it of being ruled by the “establishment,” or what was generally conceived as the liberal political order.
+The antisemitic character of the attacks on the Jewish ministers was repulsed; as G. K Chesterton wrote years later in 1918, the real issue at heart was “the qualities of our own country,” which would not be allowed to die through such acts of corruption.